TommasoMoro03/AI-Management-App/README.md

-# python-web-applications
+# AI Management App
-Python web applications created with Flask/Streamlit
+A web application that allows users to manage their business